 I’ve wanted to be a child life specialist for as long as I can remember!
 I’ve always had a passion for helping others and I knew I wanted to work in the medical field.
 Child life is a perfect combination of the two – with the added bonus of spending my office hours in a playroom!

 It is so rewarding to watch our long-term patients grow, witness them overcome so many of their fears and support them as they learn to advocate for themselves.
 A highlight for me is when I can provide even the tiniest “silver lining” to a patient and their families during hospitalizations

-What makes this job special at Floating?
+What makes this job special at Tufts Children's?